Tai-Rocha/tainaweb_en/content/about/main/index.md

 intro: |
  <div style="text-align: justify"> I was lucky to make all my scientific education in Amazon region institutions, living biodiversity in my blood.
 I was moved to Rio de Janeiro to finish my Ph.D and geared my subsequent research towards the spatial analysis of biodiversity, focusing on the impact of global change (climate change and land-use and land-cover changes).

-  Ps.: During my academic education in Brazil, I had the opportunity to live with people from different countries.
-At that time, I perceived that I was too much care about speaking the closest of native English (and imitating accents rsrs).
-While my friends from outside who lived in Brazil cared about being understood without imitating Brazilian accents, because of course, they are not Brazillian.
-Anyway, I still care to say people's names rightly and in the right sidebar there is an audio to correctly pronounce my name, enjoy!
+  Ps.: During my academic education, I lived with people from different countries.
+At that time, I perceived that I was too much care about speaking the closest of native English (imitating accents rsrs).
+While my outside friends who lived in Brazil cared about being understood without imitating Brazilian accents, because of course, they are not Brazilian.
+Anyway, I still care to say people's names rightly, despite no one outside have been saying correctly my name.
+By the way, there is an audio to correctly pronounce my name, enjoy!

   ### What I'm up to lately... beyond the research
  I’m an R programming enthusiast (#rstats) !
 A also love Github and its features.
 I usually spend Sundays reading books and drinking coffee or tea.
 I like good dishes and drinks, beaches and hot weather. </div>